jitsi/jitsi-meet-spot/spot-client/docs/creating_a_calendar_client.md

 1. Add the following delegated graph permissions: Calendars.Read, Calendars.Read.Shared, User.Read
 1. Save the changes.

-Note: The user which will be logged into the calendar integration should be a delegate of the room which will be connected to Spot.
+Note: The user which will be logged into the calendar integration should be a delegate of the room which will be connected to Spot-TV.
 This can be set in the admin portal, https://admin.microsoft.com/AdminPortal/Home#/ResourceMailbox.
 1. Select the desired room.
 1. Set the Delegate.
 1. Also, Edit Exchange Settings and set the delegate in "mailbox delegation."